If Alphonso Davies had a collection of journals, they would make for a fascinating read.

 "He's got a good head on his shoulders," commented Lenarduzzi.
 "Very early in his life, being a good person was obviously very important to him and his family, and you could see that they didn't just talk about it, they implemented it.
 That's refreshing, because in this age of the Millennial, that doesn't happen a lot.
 It almost seems like it's a movie right now, and we're at the start of the movie with his family and life background, how he got to us - but there's still a lot more of the story to be written."

 Having wrapped up his MLS chapter on 28 October 2018, Davies joined Bayern on a five-year deal in January 2019.
-The 'Munich Years' still have a lot to live up to, but the basis is there for a prosperous future.
-On only his fifth Bundesliga start, Davies became the youngest player to score for Bayern in almost 20 years with his strike against Mainz in March 2019.
-He ended his maiden top-flight campaign as a Bundesliga-DFB Cup double winner, and added a second goal against Mainz to his tally early in 2019/20.
+The 'Munich Years' still have a lot to live up to, but the basis is there for a long and prosperous future.

 The domestic promise continues to translate onto the international stage, where Davies made history by becoming the first player to score for Canada against the USA since 2007 in the northern American neighbours' CONCACAF Nations League Group A qualifier in October 2019.
 'Phonzie' left to a standing ovation from the 17,126-strong crowd at BMO Field, as Canada ran out 2-0 victory to end a 34-year, 17-game winless run against the US.
 Happy days.